nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 ## Estimation with Stan -- full model with spatialy correlated length scales

-Now, the ull model is estimated, with spatially correlation of the length scales included (i.e. the length scale of length scales is estimated as well).
+Now, the full model is estimated, with spatially correlation of the length scales included (i.e. the length scale of length scales is estimated as well).
-The GP for the length scales is parameterized in a non-centered parameterization; I tried out a centered one, but got sme divergences and large Rhat values.
+The GP for the length scales is parameterized in a non-centered parameterization; I tried out a centered one, but got some divergences and large Rhat values.
 The non-centered version fits fine.